Karen B. Eden, Ph.D. (she/her)

 Biography

-Karen Beekman Eden, Ph.D, is professor and interim chair in medical informatics and clinical epidemiology in the OHSU School of Medicine, and is a scientist focused on patient decision making.
-The focus of her research career has been in translating evidence to help patients make informed decisions about their own health.
+Karen Beekman Eden, Ph.D, is professor of Medicine in the Division of Informatics, Clinical Epidemiology and Translational Data Science (DICE), OHSU School of Medicine and has a joint appointment in the Knight Cancer Institute, Division of Oncological Sciences.
+She is a scientist focused on patient and clinician decision making.
 Dr. Eden has extensive experience in translating comparative effectiveness information into patient-friendly interactive decision aids that inform patients and prepare them for an informed discussion with a clinician.
-These decision aids span a broad range of clinical topics including breast cancer screening, childbirth decision making after cesarean and domestic violence safety planning.
-She and her team are currently creating an integration between Epic and a breast cancer risk and decision tool.
-She has most recently been funded to create a mobile app to help OHSU students, faculty and employees access resources to address racial discrimination, sexual harassment and misconduct.
+These decision aids span a broad range of clinical topics including breast cancer screening, lung cancer treatment, childbirth decision making after cesarean and domestic violence safety planning.
+She and her team have recently created an integration between Epic and a breast cancer risk and decision tool called MammoScreen.
+They are now using electronic health record data to gauge the impact of MammoScreen on care.

 Education and training